-The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation and ensure that all staff and governors have received appropriate and up-to date training.

-The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software and supervision is in place.
+The DSL will undertake Prevent awareness training to be able to provide advice and support to other staff on how to protect pupils against the risk of radicalisation.
+The DSL will hold formal training sessions with all members of staff to ensure they are aware of the risk indicators and their duties regarding preventing radicalisation.
+Staff do annual online training to support the face to face training delivered by the DSL.
+The Online Safety Policy will support the safeguarding of children online by ensuring they cannot access terrorist and extremist material when using the internet and that suitable filtering software and supervision is in place

 • DSLs understand when it is appropriate to make a referral to the Channel Panel and are aware of how to do so.
-'Notice.
-Check.
-Share.'
+"Notice.Check.Share"

-The Prevent duty
+The Prevent Duty

-Under section 26 of the Counter-Terrorism and Security Act 2015, all schools are subject to a duty to have "due regard to the need to prevent people from being drawn into terrorism", known as the Prevent duty, forming part of the school's wider safeguarding obligations.
+Under section 26 of the Counter-Terrorism and Security Act 2015, all schools are subject to a duty to have "due regard to the need to prevent people from being drawn into terrorism", known as the Prevent Duty, forming part of the school's wider safeguarding obligations.

-The school's procedures for carrying out the Prevent duty, including how it will engage and implement the Channel programme.
+The school's procedures for carrying out the Prevent Duty, including how it will engage and implement the Channel programme, are outlined in the Prevent Duty Policy.

-St Teresa's Catholic Primary School will ensure that ALL Staff, Governors and volunteers are informed and have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty.'
+St Joseph's will ensure that ALL Staff, Governors and volunteers are informed and have 'due regard to the need to prevent people from being drawn into terrorism', known as the 'Prevent Duty.'